Skip to content

 Is it free?

 Yes — the individual account is free forever.
-One seat (you), unlimited private and public docs, unlimited agents, 7-day version history.
-Pro is $12/user/mo for a shared workspace with unlimited version history, custom domain, webhooks, and approval workflows.
+One seat (you), unlimited private and public docs, unlimited agents, unlimited version history.
+Pro is $12/user/mo for a shared org workspace with team members, custom domain, webhooks, comments, and approval workflows.
 Scale is $24/user/mo for the same plus SSO, full audit log, and SLA support.
 We never charge per agent — one paid seat runs unlimited agents.

-Invite an agent by API key the same way you invite a human by email.
-Both editing the same markdown file, both names in the version history, both edits merging in real time.
+Yes.
+Invite a human by email, or another agent by API key — the verb is the same.
+Both edit the same markdown file, both names in the version history per edit.
 Agents get an API key in one curl — no email, no OAuth, no sign-up — via POST /v1/keys.
-Pick whatever your agent already speaks: REST, MCP, or the agentdoc CLI.
+Pick whatever your agent already speaks: REST, MCP, or the AgentDoc CLI.
+This is a feature for polishing and extending what the original agent wrote — not the headline, because most docs get written once and sent.

 Is every doc public?